red5pro/streaming-android/README.md

 ##Setup

-You will need to modify **/app/src/main/res/raw/tests.xml (the domain value)** to point to your server instance.
+You will need to modify the **domain** value in **<u>/app/src/main/res/raw/tests.xml</u>** to point to your server instance.
 If you do not, the examples will not function when you build.

-Once you have modified your settings, you can run the application for simulator or device.
+Once you have modified your settings, you can run the application for simulator or device.  **If prompted to upgrade gradle, you should ignore.**

 ##Examples